JRshubhu12/careerdive-landing-page/README.md

-# CareerConnect
+# CareerDive

-This is a Next.js application for CareerConnect, a platform designed to connect mentors and mentees to foster career growth and development.
+This is a Next.js application for CareerDive, a platform designed to connect mentors and mentees to foster career growth and development.

 ## Overview

-CareerConnect aims to provide a seamless experience for individuals seeking mentorship and for experienced professionals looking to guide others.
+CareerDive aims to provide a seamless experience for individuals seeking mentorship and for experienced professionals looking to guide others.
 This landing page showcases the platform's features, benefits, and pricing.

 ## Getting Started